jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 overcame early hurdles.
 I was surprised to find how much they will research before they ever reach out to support.

-But when you think about it, it's not much of a surprise.
+If you make it easy enough, many customers will try to look up the answer to their questions first, before they reach out.
 After all, no one wants to feel like a dummy when they email the support experts.

-Now you can't resolve all the questions like this, but the Heavy Weight approach means if you identify this as a frequently asked question, you create documentation for it and include it in your on-boarding resources.

 ## Fictional Conversation 2

+Now you can't resolve all the questions like this, but the Heavy Weight approach means that if you identify this as a frequently asked question, you would create documentation for it and include it in your on-boarding resources.

-Having that information up front leads to a much better conversation:
+Having that information up front and easily accessible leads to a much better
+conversation:

 "Hey, I've checked your documentation, and I see you don't provide SEO support for squirrel videos.
 Can you please do this in the future?"